mathMatthew/spreadsheetCoder/XML_Functions_and_Transforms.md

 ### Method 3: Utilizing Transforms

 Transforms offer an alternative.
-When Excel has a similar yet distinct function, transforms bridge the gap.  `STRTOK` isn't the best example, but converting `MID` to Teradata's analogous `SUBSTRING` function is straightforward.
+When Excel has a similar yet distinct function, a transforms bridge the gap.  `STRTOK` isn't the best example, but converting `MID` to Teradata's analogous `SUBSTRING` function is straightforward.
 By creating a simple transform, `MID` is converted to `SUBSTRING`.

 > **Note**:
 > In 'Strict' mode, the XML function format resides in a text box on the function's page.
 Alternatively or in addition, storing the `.XML` format in **SpreadsheetCoder/XMLFunctions** (path alterable with `XMLFunctionLibraryPath`) grants SpreadsheetCoder ongoing access.
 This XML collection constitutes SpreadsheetCoder's function library, while **SpreadsheetCoder/XMLTransformations** holds transformation libraries.